delanoquirino/popMovies/README.md

 # PopMovies
-Projeto com React, consumindo a API do TMDB com o uso do fetch.
+Project with React, consuming the TMDB API using fetch.

 ### Demo